turbo-octo-happiness/book-kit/README.md

 ### Overview

-The service will provide a means of organizing bookmarks outside of built in browser bookmark functions.
+The service will provide a means of organizing bookmarks outside of built-in browser bookmark functions.

 Disclaimer: This project is mainly built for learning purposes and not intended for production use.